Masdaofdisasda/cgue22-greed/README.md

 * DISK: 1 GB

 ### Setup
-If you clone the Project and open it in Visual Studio, make sure to set the working directory under properties->Debugging to %(SolutionDir).
+If you clone the Project and open it in Visual Studio, make sure to set the working directory under properties->Debugging to %(TargetDir).
 Next change the platform to x86, then be able to run Greed.
 If you want to change the settings, go to src/assets/settings.ini.
 There you can edit resolution, refresh rate, exposure, and various other settings.
 If you want to load your own levels or modify the game engine, keep reading.